OpinionatedDeer/OpinionatedDeer/README.md

 ## B.Tech CSE student at Graphic Era Deemed to Be University (5th Sem)
 - Languages: C, C++, Python, Java
 - CPU simulation, microcoded architectures, embedded driver
-- Linux: NixOS, Gentoo, Fedora, Debian (Sticking by Gentoo for time being)
+- Linux: NixOS, Gentoo, Fedora, Debian, Arch (Sticking by Gentoo for time being)
 ## I do what i can, that's all